Aji Salsa

 • Black pepper to taste

-Place the peppers in a food processor or blender with the vinegar, lime juice, salt and sugar and olive oil.
+Place the peppers in a food processor or blender with the olive oil, vinegar, lime juice, salt, and sugar.
 Process until nearly smooth.

-Add the chopped tomatoes, chopped onion, green onions and cilantro to a bowl, drizzle with the pepper blend.
-Taste for seasoning and add more salt/sugar/black pepper as needed.
+Add the chopped tomatoes, cilantro if using, green onions, and red onions to a bowl, and drizzle with the pepper blend.
+Mix, taste for seasoning, and add more salt and/or sugar as needed.
+Sprinkle with a little black pepper and stir in.
 Store in refrigerator until ready to serve.

 Note: When made with a whole Habanero, this burned the tip of my tongue and left a little burn in the back of my throat.
 I tried it the next time with just a half and thought it was perfect – just a little spicy, giving the vinegar and tomatoes a chance to shine.
 Of course, if you love heat, use more!